 Dr. Radley died of tuberculosis at his residence on Lacroix Street on the 25th of April, 1893.
 He was buried at Maple Leaf Cemetery.
 After his death Mrs. Radley moved to 141 Richmond Street (in Chatham).
 In 1911 her daughter Emma (McKinnon) and her granddaughter Anne McKinnon lived with her.

 Mrs. Radley died at her daughter’s residence on Richmond Street on the 5th of March, 1921.
 She was buried next to her husband at Maple Leaf Cemetery.

-Their son Edwin became a veterinarian.
-Their other son, Samuel David Radley Jr. became a doctor in Constantine, Michigan.
-Dr. Samuel David Radley Jr. died a young man in 1883, and left behind 2 sons, Samuel David Radley III and Joseph Wells Radley.
+*Dr. Radley’s son Dr. Samuel David Radley Jr. practiced medicine in Constantine, Michigan.
+Dr. Samuel David Radley Jr. died a young man in 1883 and left behind 2 sons, Samuel David Radley III and Joseph Wells Radley.

 **Dr. Radley’s son Edwin Radley became a veterinarian.